 NEA President Lily Eskelsen García

 The discussion was part of the New Educators’ Workshop, designed especially for educators in their early years of teaching and for students in teacher preparation programs.
-Available workshops covered a variety of topics such as classroom management strategies, teaching and learning with iPads, strategies for children with autism, multimedia projects and dealing with stress.
+Available workshops covered a variety of topics.

 'Hot Topics and Hot Dogs' Event